|

 Selected Publications in Conference Proceedings

-(in reverse chronological order)- Trading Prophets: How to Trade Multiple Stocks Optimally
+with Adithya Bijoy and Ankit Mondal, to appear in SODA 2026 - Trading Prophets: How to Trade Multiple Stocks Optimally

 with Surbhi Rajput and Rohit Vaish, in SOSA 2025 - A Decomposition Approach to the Weighted k-server Problem